+1 236 868 7464

 Over the past year, he has supported eight activities, including volunteer recruitment events, logistics for community projects, and field visits.
 His involvement has helped strengthen the Greentalist community and motivate new volunteers to participate.

 Aldo also contributes to the Greentalist Society recruitment commission, encouraging more young people to explore international volunteering opportunities.
-In addition, he has mentored international volunteers and supported projects in other countries, including serving as an Assistant Director in a project in Ecuador.

 For Aldo, being part of Greentalist Society means continuing to create positive change through collaboration and learning.